Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): Feature Specification

 \subsection{Feature Space Specification}

-The design for our study did not emphasize the confluence stage of growth; only twelve observations per frequency were recorded during this stage, by sampling wells once every 20 minutes over four hours in the confluence phase.
-This compares to the thousands of observations available for a single frequency in previous confluence phase studies.
-Given the lack of data available during this final steady-state stage, we did not extract many of the confluence region features mentioned in Section~\ref{sec:lit}.
-The only exceptions were $R_b$ and $\alpha$.
-Computationally only one time index worth of data during the confluence region is needed to approximate these values; at this single time index, the data from all measured frequencies are combined to estimate $R_b$ and $\alpha$.
-Since we had twelve time indices worth of data, though, we averaged the $R_b$ and $\alpha$ at each of these twelve points to get more accurate estimates of the overall $R_b$ and $\alpha$.
+In our study, we included $R_b$ and $\alpha$ as our confluence phase features.
+Computationally only one time index worth of data during the confluence phase is needed to approximate these values, making them feasible for our analysis; we obtained twelve observations per frequency during this phase of growth, following the sampling scheme described previously.
+Typically, when using a single time index, the data from all measured frequencies are combined to estimate $R_b$ and $\alpha$.
+Since we had twelve time indices worth of data, though, we averaged the $R_b$ and $\alpha$ at each of these twelve points to get more stable estimates of $R_b$ and $\alpha$.

+We note that since the design for our study did not emphasize the confluence stage of growth, we did not extract any of the other confluence region features mentioned in Section~\ref{sec:lit}.
+Studies which did look at these additional features had thousands of observations available for a single frequency during confluence for their analysis, compared to our twelve, leading to our decision to concentrate on $R_b$ and $\alpha$.